mammuth/ha-fritzbox-tools/README.md

   homeassistant_ip: "192.168.178.42"  # Optional.
 Needed if you want to control port forwardings for the device running Home Assistant
   profile_on: "Standard"  # Optional.
 Needed if you want to switch between device profiles ("Zugangsprofile")
   profile_off: "Gesperrt"  # Optional.
 Needed if you want to switch between device profiles ("Zugangsprofile")
-  device_list: # Optional.
+  devices: # Optional.
 If you don't want to expose a profile switch for just some of your network devices
     - "Helens-iPhone"
     - "Aarons-MacBook-Air"
     - "..."